-Most people play cards for fun, but the game is still linked to gambling in many people’s minds.
-Maybe that’s why the state of Alabama charged a 10 cent tax per pack on this otherwise innocuous form of entertainment.
-However, the state saw the error of its ways in 2015, when it repealed the tax.
+Most people play cards for fun, but cards are also used for gambling.
+Maybe that’s why the state of Alabama charged a 10-cent tax per pack on this otherwise innocuous form of entertainment.
+The state saw the error of its ways in 2015 when it repealed the tax.

-Before recent shifts toward a more liberal attitude about marriage in this country, there was a time when Missouri tried to encourage single men to tie the knot as quickly as possible, by taxing them.
-In 1821, Missouri passed this so-called “bachelor tax,” charging single men between the age of 21 and 50 $1 annually.
+Before recent shifts toward a more liberal attitude about marriage in this country, the state of Missouri tried to encourage single men to tie the knot as quickly as possible — by taxing them.
+In 1821, Missouri passed this so-called “bachelor tax,” charging $1 annually to single men between the age of 21 and 50.
 The bachelor tax is no longer enforced.

 In 1998, the Internet Tax Freedom Act (ITFA) made it illegal for states to charge sales tax for internet use.
-Wisconsin wasn’t ready to give up that tax, however, and was able to secure an exemption as one of a few states that are allowed to tax internet access through June 30, 2020.
+Wisconsin wasn’t ready to give up that tax, however, and was able to secure an exemption as one of the few states that are allowed to tax internet access.
+The tax was in effect through June 30, 2020.

 A Not-So-Temporary Alcohol Tax

-Whether you like to let your inner Katniss Everdeen fly for sport or fun, buying arrows comes at a cost — a federal excise tax of 43 cents for arrows that are 18 inches or longer.
+Whether you like to let your inner Katniss Everdeen fly for sport or fun, buying arrows come at a cost.
+You’ll have to pay a federal excise tax of 51 cents for arrows that are 18 inches or longer.